Skip to main content

 Supported Formats

-Currently PNG and JPEG image formats are supported.
+Currently, PNG and JPEG image formats are supported across all platforms.
 PNG is recommended because of its support for transparency and lossless compression.

 On Windows, you can also load ICO icons from file paths.
-For best visual quality, it is recommended to include at least the following sizes in the:
+For best visual quality, we recommend including at least the following sizes:

 • Small icon